zyd5csi8/Tableau-10-Desktop-QA/README.md

 **WHEN?** Sometimes your data has multiple fields encoded inside string fields.
 Or u just want to split (e.g. full name & first name)

-**WHY?** Denormalization, you cannot touch the schema, etc.
+**WHY?** Demoralization, you cannot touch the schema, etc.

-- Automatic split: happens when tableau can guess what kind of data is inside,separators, etc...
+- Automatic split: happens when tableau can guess what kind of data is inside, separators, etc...
-- Custom split: Mannually set the model of split.
+- Custom split: Manually set the model of split.
 Similar to calculated field.

-Data Split cannot happen automagicaly.
-Tableau will only split fields it's told to do so (Mannually do it).
+Data Split cannot happen automatically.
+Tableau will only split fields it's told to do so (Manually do it).

 You can split data from the Data pane, or right-click: Transform -> Split.

-**Important: Data from splits cannot be used for Joing tables; but can be used for blending.**
+**Important: Data from splits cannot be used for Join tables; but can be used for blending.**

 https://onlinehelp.tableau.com/current/pro/desktop/en-us/split.html